Spectral, quasi-3D Particle-In-Cell for CPU and GPU

 We welcome contributions to the code!
 Please read this page for guidelines on how to contribute.

 FBPIC was originally developed by Remi Lehe at Berkeley Lab, and Manuel Kirchen at CFEL, Hamburg University.
-The code also benefitted from the contributions of Soeren Jalas (CFEL), Kevin Peters (CFEL), Irene Dornmair (CFEL) and Igor Andriyash (Weizmann Institute).
+The code also benefitted from the contributions of Soeren Jalas (CFEL), Kevin Peters (CFEL), Irene Dornmair (CFEL), Laurids Jeppe (CFEL), Igor Andriyash (Laboratoire d'Optique Appliquee), Omri Seemann (Weizmann Institute), Daniel Seipt (University of Michigan), Samuel Yoffe (University of Strathclyde) and David Grote (LLNL and LBNL).